Continuous Network Monitoring for Proactive Troubleshooting

 Some of Obkio’s features that facilitate continuous network monitoring include:

 Obkio continuously monitors network performance using synthetic traffic for a Synthetic Monitoring approach.
 Network Monitoring Agents exchange UDP traffic to monitor network performance between each pair of Agents.
 This light traffic is non-intrusive and very secure, and doesn't require any packet capture, which ensures that it respects the users' privacy and doesn't require changes to device configurations.

 Obkio’s Network Monitoring Agents send synthetic traffic every 500 ms to measure network performance between each other twice a second.
 Compared to other solutions, Obkio’s Network Performance Monitor will continuously monitor network performance instead of executing periodic checks at various intervals.
-This is key to quickly identifying intermittent issues that cause slowness in networks.
+This is key to quickly identifying intermittent network issues that cause slowness in networks.

 Obkio continuously monitors network performance, but you don’t always have to be on the lookout.
 That’s because Obkio allows you to set up automatic alerts that notify you, or any selected members of your team, whenever the software detects network issues anywhere in your network.
 It can also let you know of any network performance degradation at all, so you can act before a problem actually develops.